RoryBecker/CodeRushPlugins/Plugins.md

 ---
 ### Recent Plugins

+ * [CR_IntroduceLocalAllArguments](https://github.com/RoryBecker/CR_IntroduceLocalAllArguments) - Provides a new command to expand a template and then collapsing any regions it might generate.
  * [CR_TemplateExpandWithCollapsedRegions](https://github.com/RoryBecker/CR_TemplateExpandWithCollapsedRegions) - Provides a new command to expand a template and then collapsing any regions it might generate.
  * [CR_ExtractMethodAndInlineLiterals](https://github.com/RoryBecker/CR_ExtractMethodAndInlineLiterals) - Extracts all literals in the selected code, then extracts the code, before inlining the literals again.
  * [CR_CleanupFileAndNamespaces](https://github.com/RoryBecker/CR_CleanupFileAndNamespaces) - Executes the CleaupFile action and OptimizeNamespace rafactorings in sequence.